What Does Retinol Really Do for Your Skin? (Benefits, Side Effects & Best Practices)

 • Tretinoin: Prescription-only, stronger, often used for severe acne or advanced anti-aging.

-Think of retinol as the gentler yet highly effective cousin of tretinoin.
+Thereby, retinol can be considered as the gentler yet highly effective cousin of tretinoin.

 When Should I Use Retinol?